Astrante/cv/index.md

 Development and implementation of a solution based on Salesforce.com and CT Mobile for the management and work of field employees: medical, sales representatives and their management.
 The project uses solutions to simplify the work of representatives with doctors and pharmacists, to manage field forces.
 Integration with a third-party MS Dynamics system has been implemented for drawing up an omnichannel promo activity plan based on data obtained from Salesforce, setting tasks for field forces.
 ### Responsibilities:

+- Wrote an integration with Microsoft Dynamics, to synchronize information about more than 20 objects using REST API.
+- Wrote server-side controller for getting and structuring information about more than 5 objects.
+- Covered my code with tests.
+Fixed failed tests and increased the coverage of all classes by more than 85%.
 - Discussed business requirements with the internal team and MS Dynamics team to find the best solution for integration.
-- Wrote an integration with Microsoft Dynamics, to synchronize information about more than 20 objects.
-- Wrote server-side controller for getting and structuring information about more than 5 objects.
-- I covered my code with tests.
-Fixed failed test and raised the total coverage of all classes by more than 85%.
-- Created clean and reusable code.
-- Reviewed the code and helped other developers in the team find a solution.
-- Utilize best practice for code reviews, refactoring, and constant development.
+- Acted as a lead for a team of 3 developers.
+Helped to find the best solutions, reviewed the code, and distributed tasks.
+- Authored over 100+ Apex Classes, 10+ Aura Lightning components, 20+ LWC
+- Wrote more than 15 modules for switchers (someone who want to switch from other stack to salesforce)

 `October 2019 – March 2021`
 ### Client: NDA
 Is an American multinational company serving the combined industries of health information technology and clinical research.
 ### Project: NDA
-Virtual Trials.
-Salesforce Implementation for Virtual Trials provides a SFDC Health Cloud-based platform for virtual clinical trials including Patient management and communication, payments, virtual video calls, regulatory processes around the Study, Patient Surveys and much more.
+Salesforce Implementation for virtual trials provides a SFDC Health Cloud-based platform for virtual clinical trials including Patient management and communication, payments, virtual video calls, regulatory processes around the Study, Patient Surveys and much more.
 ### Responsibilities:

-- Designed and wrote SOQL queries for automatic nightly data extracts.
-- Communicate with the team to find the best solutions for tasks.
-- Create new apex classes (trigger, custom validation, abstract classes).
-- Integrated part of a several related, yet independent, software systems into our system via SSO using JWT standard.
+- Integrated a third-party system into our system via SSO using JWT standard and REST API.
-- Create and edit Lightning components (Apex Controllers, HTML, CSS).
-- Create and edit LWC (Lightning Web Component).
-- Create new Custom Metadata Types.
-- Create, fix and execute unit tests.
-- Execute functional test cases.
-- Conduct meetings about the new functionality.
-- Analyze the requests from business, discuss them with BAs and translate business requirements to smart solutions in Salesforce.com.
-- Show demo to Business analysts from the client's side.
+- Show demo and conduct the meetings about developed functionality.
-- Expanded the functionality of the class that clones an object with its related objects.
-- As the part of translation tasks:
-- Edited the Email alerts, Classic Email templates and Visualforce components with their controllers.
-- Created and edited more than 50 Custom labels.
-- Setup process builder and flows to send emails notifications and tasks in preferred language.
-- Developed formulas in order to achieve the correct display of text in preferred language.
+- Work on a multilingual project that uses custom labels, email templates, visualforce email templates, process builder, and formula fields.
-- Found a solution to avoid getting the same welcome emails from multiple communities. (disabled the standard community functionality, then added a condition to the password change template so that it would change the text in different cases, and then use it on the user trigger).
+- Found a solution to avoid getting the same welcome emails from multiple communities.
+(Disabled the standard community functionality, then added a condition to the password change template so that it would change the text in different cases, and then use it on the user trigger).
-- Migrate changes from development to test to production environment using Copado.
-- Work with Git, Fork.
+- Work with Copado, Git, Fork.
-- Translated business requirements to smart solutions in Salesforce.com.
+- Use Data Loader and the Data Import Wizard to manage data in Salesforce.
+- Designed a new security model using OWD settings, sharing rules, roles, profiles, custom fields, record types, page layouts and apex code.
-- Created clean and reusable code.
+- Created more than 15 lightning components.
-- Utilize best practice for code reviews, refactoring, and constant development.
-- Work in an organized manner to assure goals aren’t missed.
-- Refactoring legacy code.
-- Create documentation.
-- Participated in grooming calls with BAs.

 <!-- ### Footer